jfernandez/cj4r/README.markdown

 	config/cj_key.yml
 </pre>

-* Include the Cj4r gem in any of your Rails controllers, or just once in the Application controller
+* Include the Cj4r plugin in any of your Rails controllers, or just once in the Application controller

 <pre>
 	class ApplicationController < ActionController::Base